ryanjagar/ITStrategy/presentations/en/Public-code-repo.md

 - GC Recommended public source code repository
 - Recently added to Baseline (tech brick)
-- Widely used by developpers and OSS projects
+- Widely used by developers and OSS projects

 ** Website is english only